A Family Story: From Book to Film

 In 2016, Pauls Toutonghi, associate professor of English, published Dog Gone: A Lost Pet’s Extraordinary Journey and the Family Who Brought Him Home.
 It tells the true story of Gonker, a goofy but beloved dog with Addison’s disease who got lost on the Appalachian trail in October 1998.
 The heartbroken family had only 23 days to try to find him and administer a lifesaving shot.
 As the father and son searched for Gonker, the mother began contacting every shelter, community center, and media outlet in the region, and soon legions of dog lovers were on the lookout for Gonker as the clock ticked down.

 Sound dramatic?
 Netflix thought so.
-The movie version, starring Rob Lowe, will air on Netflix in the coming year.
-The exact date is yet to be determined.
+The movie version, starring Rob Lowe, will be available on Netflix beginning January 13, 2023.

 Toutonghi’s connection to Gonker’s real-life family is personal: he married into it.
 Virginia and John Marshall, the parents in the saga, are his wife Peyton Marshall’s parents.
 Fielding Marshall, the son in the story, is his wife’s brother.